 Simple to start and easy to use, this traditional savings method allows you to invest at your own pace.
 You may find the convenience of automatic deposit a good way to reinforce your own savings discipline.
 Interest rates vary, so shop around to find the best place for your account.
 Ready access to your money can be a mixed blessing—be aware of the temptations to "borrow" from a college savings account in other than extreme circumstances.

-The State of Illinois periodically offers college savings bonds that are zero-coupon bonds (instead of paying periodic interest, these bonds offer a fixed-cash payment at maturity).
+In the past, the State of Illinois periodically offered college savings bonds that are zero-coupon bonds (instead of paying periodic interest, these bonds offer a fixed-cash payment at maturity).

 No Illinois College Savings Bonds have been sold since the fall of 2002.
-This page will be updated if the Governor's Office of Management and Budget announces a future sale of Illinois College Saving Bonds.
+Should the Governor's Office of Management and Budget announce a future sale of Illinois College Saving Bonds, this page will be updated.

 Illinois state law prohibits exempting moneys held in college savings bonds from calculation of financial aid eligibility.
 Therefore, those moneys will count as assets in determining a student's eligibility for state and federal financial assistance.